kika/slack-stock/README.md

 ### Bot to report stock price to any Slack channel
-Runs on Google App Engine
+Sample implementation of Slack Webhook integration using Python and running on Google App Engine

+There's no heavy dependency on App Engine.
+Just remove `import ... memcache` and replace `httplib2.Http(memcache)` with just `httplib2.Http()` and you can run this code on any WSGI app server.

 Steps to configure: